It’s no accident that goal-setting pervades so many areas of modern life.

 There are hundreds of research studies going back decades showing that setting goals can increase people’s performance.

-Most have heard the goal-setting mantra that goals should be specific, measurable, achievable, realistic and time-targeted (S.M.A.R.T.); but few recognise the dangers of poor goal-setting and the unintended consequences that can follow.
+Despite this, few recognise the dangers of setting poor SMART goals and the unintended consequences that can follow.

-Here’s how to avoid four common problems with goal-setting, which are highlighted by Ordonez et al. (2009) at the Harvard Business School.
+Here’s how to avoid four common problems with setting SMART goals, which are highlighted by Ordonez et al. (2009) at the Harvard Business School.

-The problem with setting goals that are too specific is that they can bias people’s behaviour in unintended ways.
-For example:
+The problem with setting SMART goals that are too specific is that they can bias people’s behaviour in unintended ways.

 - If you use goals to effectively tell a university professor that all that’s important is publishing articles, then what is going to happen to her teaching?